 train with professionals

-Students will receive college-level instruction in acting, voice, dance, movement, and improvisation.
-In addition to this core curriculum, students will work with special guest master class instructors on a variety of topics, including playwrighting, design, stage combat, and puppetry.
+Students will spend each morning and afternoon in classes, receiving college-level instruction in acting, voice, dance, movement, and improvisation.
+In addition to this core curriculum, students will work with special guest master class instructors on a variety of topics, including playwrighting, design, stage combat, and puppetry, as well as experience a headshot session with a professional photographer.
 Our instructors are a combination of West Chester University faculty members and working professional artists.

 experience campus life

 Courses are held on the West Chester University Campus at the E.O.
 Bull Center, in state-of-the-art facilities.
 Students will live in dormitories, with a meal plan provided by campus dining services.
+Evenings are spent in rehearsals for our final performance.
 There is no commuter option; all students are expected to reside on campus throughout the duration of this program.
+The days are long, but we promise: they’re worth it.

 prepare for college

 Whether you’re overwhelmed by the audition process (pre-screenings, monologues, and headshots can be daunting) or just have questions about things like academics or campus life, our Teaching Assistants — current students in the WCU Department of Theatre and Dance — will be an invaluable asset.
-They’re here to help talk you through any of their experiences making the big jump from high school to college.
+They’re here to help talk you through any of their experiences making the big jump from high school to college, and they’re just down the hall in the dorms, whenever you need them.

 Perform in a final presentation